bharadwaj-chukkala/MARIO-COM/README.md

 2. [OpenCV](https://www.opencv-srf.com/p/introduction.html): OpenCV is used to detect the medical waste bins using classical image processing algorithms and can be installed from this [link.](https://www.geeksforgeeks.org/how-to-install-opencv-in-c-on-linux/)
 3. [TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/): The Turtlebot3 ROS2 simulation packages are used to simulate the medical waste disposal robot.
 Upon installing and configuring the ROS2 workspace, the steps to install these packages are mentioned in the above link.
 4. [OpenMANIPULATOR-X](https://emanual.robotis.com/docs/en/platform/turtlebot3/manipulation/#turtlebot3-with-openmanipulator): The ROBOTIS OpenMANIPULATOR-X gripper mounted on the TurtleBot3 robot is used to pick and place the disposal bins.
 The steps to install and visualize the robot with this gripper are given in the link above.
-5. [NumCpp](https://dpilger26.github.io/NumCpp/doxygen/html/index.html): NumCpp shall be used to make use of NumPy functionalities in the definition of matrices and their associated operations in C++.
-This can be installed from the above link.
-6. [Gazebo](https://classic.gazebosim.org/tutorials?tut=install_ubuntu): Gazebo latest version was installed for deploying simulation environments and running the models in the project package.
+5. [Gazebo](https://classic.gazebosim.org/tutorials?tut=install_ubuntu): Gazebo latest version was installed for deploying simulation environments and running the models in the project package.
-7. [Navigation2 ROS](https://navigation.ros.org/build_instructions/index.html): The Navigation stack was installed to control the turtlebot3 model to traverse between spawn zone to collection zones and disposal zone.
+6. [Navigation2 ROS](https://navigation.ros.org/build_instructions/index.html): The Navigation stack was installed to control the turtlebot3 model to traverse between spawn zone to collection zones and disposal zone.
-8. cv_bridge: The cv bridge tool can be installed on ypur system using this command```sudo apt-get install ros-(ROS version name)-cv-bridge```.
+7. cv_bridge: The cv bridge tool can be installed on ypur system using this command ```sudo apt-get install ros-(ROS version name)-cv-bridge```

 ### Environment Setup
 Clone the following repo in any directory and place the ```mario_com``` folder in your ROS2 workspace
 ```
 git clone https://github.com/bharadwaj-chukkala/MARIO-COM.git